Bringing accurately research information to lay audience

 Let's imagine you are a freelance scientific journalist.
 For a while, you have been playing with the idea to do a little research on a topic, and write something more in depth…it has been a while since you last published a feature.

-Selecting the topic of a future report is not an easy task.
-The topic must be relevant to society or for the audience you are going to write to, remember something is not just relevant because it is important, but because affect or is linked with something relevant is happening at the time you want to release it.
+Selecting the topic for a future report is not an easy task.
+The topic must be relevant to society or to the audience you are writing for.
+Remember, something is not just relevant because it is important, but because it affects or is linked to events happening at the time of your report's release.

-Imagine you want to write about something relevant for the region you are living in, or you are originally from.
+Imagine you want to write about something relevant for the region you currently live or where you are originally from.

-ACTION: Search for a topic in local newspaper or regional section of a newspaper and social media, and select a topic, related with your expertise, that you think is going to be interesting for your selected audience.
+ACTION: Search in local newspaper, the regional section of a newspaper or social media, and select a topic related with your expertise that you think will interest your chosen audience.

-For example, in a specific region of Spain, farmers are using sources of water coming from a reserved natural park.
-This fact has led to strong disagreements between sectorial organizations, environmentalists, local and national government.
-This topic could be related with the exploitation of limiting water sources due to climate change.
+For example, in a specific region, farmers are using water sources from a protected natural park.
+This has led to strong disagreements among sectorial organizations, environmentalists, and local and national governments.
+This topic could be connected to the broader issue of exploiting limited water resources due to climate change.

-TIP FROM THE EXPERT: Here you have a resource that can help you identify if what you have found interesting can lead to a feature or not.
+TIP FROM THE EXPERT: Here is a resource that can help you determine whether the topic you find interesting could develop into a compelling feature.

-Another source of inspiration to decide on a topic is the embargoed articles
+Another source of inspiration for deciding on a topic is embargoed articles.

 ACTION: From the following lists of embargoed articles, select the article you want to write about

-NOTE: If you were about to cover a scientific news, these press embargoed articles, and press releases of universities and research institutions are the main source of information.
+TIP FROM THE EXPERT: If you are covering scientific news, embargoed articles and press releases from universities and research institutions are key sources of information.

 You found your topic, great!
 It is time to do research.
 You, as a researcher, can understand the science behind the relevant topic that you have selected, but you may not know all the details in-depth, and you need to find the research-based evidence that support what you are going to write.